Misfit-138/OpenBSD-FiOS-and-IPv6-Demystified/README.md

   Assigns a static IPv4 address to the interface, using a standard /24 subnet.
 Devices on the LAN will use this as their IPv4 gateway.

 - `inet6`:
   Enables IPv6 processing on the LAN interface without assigning a static IPv6 address.

-This line is essential for SLAAC and for receiving Router Advertisements (RAs) from `rad`.
-  Without this line, `slaacd` will not run on the interface, and the interface will not receive a dynamic Global Unicast Address (GUA) or an automatic default route.
+According to `slaacd(8)`:

-  With this line present, `slaacd` autoconfigures a GUA when RAs are received.
+When acting as a router, `slaacd` can be used to learn delegated prefixes received via DHCPv6-PD, and install those prefixes onto downstream interfaces.

 - `inet6 alias fd00:AAAA:BBBB:CCCC::1/64`:
   Assigns a stable Unique Local Address (ULA) to the LAN interface.
 For use with internal-only services (like unbound or NTP), providing consistent local IPv6 reachability even if the delegated GUA prefix changes or is unavailable.